MaineGeneral Residential Services for Women

 MaineGeneral Residential Services for Women - Augusta, ME

 Mainegeneral Residential Services For Women is an addiction treatment center located at 9 Spruce Street in the 04330 zip code in Augusta, ME.
 It is operated by a private non-profit organization.
-Mainegeneral Residential Services For Women provides buprenorphine maintenance, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Mainegeneral Residential Services For Women include brief intervention services, 12-step rehab and anger management.
-Mainegeneral Residential Services For Women provides long term heroin rehab and residential long term heroin treatment.
-It also provides residential treatment for heroin abuse and inpatient treatment for co-occurring mental health and heroin use.
+Mainegeneral Residential Services For Women provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
+Some of the treatment approaches used by Mainegeneral Residential Services For Women include relapse prevention, motivational interviewing and dialectical behavior therapy.
+Mainegeneral Residential Services For Women provides long-term heroin rehab and 90 day inpatient heroin rehab.
+It also provides inpatient dual diagnosis treatment and residential treatment for heroin use.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 9 Spruce Street, Augusta, ME 04330